 Look over my shoulder while I visit this community college website.
 It takes less than 15 minutes to collect everything you need to get started.
 Be sure to find the policy for EVERY type of credit your teen hopes to earn in high school.
 (Remember there are 30 types of college credit you can earn!)
-Since we’re doing degree planning, not just casual credit earning, we want to make SURE we can plan and match our credit up with every required course we need.
+Since we’re doing degree planning, not just casual credit-earning, we want to make SURE we can plan and match our credit up with every required course we need.

 Degree planning in high school allows a parent to use the knowledge that they have about a college’s credit acceptance and credit transfer policy to their advantage.
 If your teen’s target college spells out a list of CLEP exams, AP exams, or DSST exams that they’ll allow for college credit, resourceful parents can take advantage of this information by carefully choosing the exams that will meet their teen’s college and high school requirements simultaneously.
 Since a community college covers years 1 and 2, students who know they will transfer from a community college into a 4-year university should also read the linked posts below on transfer credit and credit laundering.

-Join our Degree Planning Facebook group
+Free Resource: HS4CC Degree Planning Facebook group

 Keep Reading: Degree Planning 101 (part 3)

 In this series